alexespejo/alexespejo/README.md

 ## 💫 hello

-📚 I'm Alex and I'm a third-year student majoring in Computer Science at UCI
+📚 I'm Alex I'm a full-stack developer and a third-year student majoring in Computer Science at UCI

 🔭 I’m always working on projects whether it be passion, group, and hackathon alike!